 We do not presume to offer any advice on actually traveling to China.
 We can however assist with some of the preparation, specifically we can help you plot your trip itinerary on the map.

 It's worth noticing that as civilized and connected as it is nowadays, China remains a totalitarian regime.
 The laws are restrictive and the government actions are pernicious.
-Even a simple act of mapping one's trip is political and it does not escape bureaucratic regulations that inconvenience people in the name of fighting real and phantom enemies.
+Even a simple act of mapping one's trip is political and it does not escape bureaucratic regulations that inconvenience people in the name of fighting phantom enemies.

 The difficulty of mapping a trip to China stems from the government decree that establishes a unique coordinate system, called GCJ-02.
 Differently from other major coordinate systems, GCJ-02 is not designed to improve accuracy.
 On the contrary, its purpose is to obfuscate and distort in the misguided attempt to protect the so called state secrets.

-After independently verifying the border crossing locations add 2 stops: one at the road end on each side of the border.
+After independently verifying the border crossing location, add 2 stops: one at the road end on each side of the border.
 In the Plan drawer select the route segment between the newly added stops and change its Routing setting to travel off road.
 The Routing setting is an advanced feature: use the advanced use button under the Plan drawer filter to enable it.

 Furkot relies on other websites to provide attractions and points of interests that can be added to the trip.
 Not all websites use WGS-84 for places in China and not always consistently.
 While we try to ensure that the places listed in Sleep , Eat and Find drawers are positioned correctly on the map, it is always a good practice especially in China, to verify their locations independently.

 The specification of the GPX format mandates use of the WGS-84 coordinate system and most GPS devices available in Western countries follow the specification.
 When using such devices importing and exporting GPX files should work without problems.